By Neal Ghoshal, Sacred Moves

 d.
 There are a couple of possibilities for ankle discomfort.
 Firstly, raise the whole setup on two or three blankets and then position yourself so that the ankles are placed on the back edge of these blankets with the feet releasing off them.
 Or possibly a thin oval-shaped blanket roll under the front arch of the ankles may also help.

-8. Once you are settled in and very comfortable, you can cover your body with a nearby blanket (or ask a friend).
+8. Once you are settled in and very comfortable, you can cover your body with a nearby blanket.
 Sometimes people like to bring a blanket right over the top of the head (allowing for a little opening around the face to make it easier to breathe) – this creates a cocoon like experience – internal, calming and settling.

 9. The pressure against the front of the body may tone the organs and stimulate the parasympathetic nervous system and the exhalation phase of the breath is well supported.